Halo vs. Hidden Halo What’s the Difference?

 Why Do People Like Halo Settings?

 Halo settings add some character to otherwise simple rings.
 It’s a way to add just a bit more personalization to your engagement ring without adding a significant cost.
 If you want to catch the light better or just add some visual heft and appeal to your ring, a halo setting is a great way to do that.
+A halo setting is perfect for anyone who feels traditional solitaire rings are missing something.
+The halo adds interest without detracting from the main gemstone.

 Characteristics of a Halo Setting

 The main defining point of a halo style engagement ring is your ability to see it straight on.
 A regular halo setting sits on the top of the table and is visible when you look directly down at it.
 It’s bright and easy to see immediately.
+The magic of a traditional halo rests in how it works with light.
+The arrangement of accent stones creates a continuous circle of brilliance that perfectly frames the center stone.

 What Makes a Hidden Halo Different?

 The hidden part means it can’t be seen looking directly at it.
-Unlike the regular halo, where the ring is at the top of the table, the hidden halo is smaller than the diameter of the top of the table.
+Unlike the traditional halo, where the ring is at the top of the table, the hidden halo is smaller than the diameter of the top of the table.

 Featured: The Elena - Rose Gold

 Having a smaller diameter means the halo will sit below the top of the ring and have a slightly smaller diameter than the top of the stone.
 This accomplishes that “hidden” element, meaning you’ll only see the halo when you look at the ring from its side.
+Hidden halos work well with various diamond shapes, and they’re a fun way to add some sparkly pavé accent stones without detracting from the main gem.

 Why Choose a Halo Setting?